 Spring Cleaning Tips for a Healthy Back

 Ah, spring cleaning!
-Time to clean out the cupboards and closets, clear out the garage, and scrub the house down.
+Time to clean out the cupboards, the closets and the garage and scrub the house down.

 - Transfer your weight back and forth between your front and back feet while vacuuming.
 Your body weight propels the vacuum as you lunge.
 It’s also a good idea to switch hands occasionally to keep your muscles balanced, thereby reducing back strain.